lehmannkendall/lehmannk_finalproject/README.md

 - [x] Caching of data you continually retrieve from the internet in some way

 ### Submission
 - [ ] I included a link to my GitHub repository with the correct permissions on Canvas!
-(Did you though?
-Did you actually?
-Are you sure you didn't forget?)
 - [ ] I included a summary of my project and how I thought it went **in my Canvas submission**!